opconWizard/opcon-docs/docs/Files/Database-Information/OpCon-Data-Maintenance.md

 start time and run time by frequency for every job it processes.

 :::note
-The Job Average utility only uses the run times of jobs in the \"FINISHED OK\" status.
+The Job Average utility only uses the run times of jobs in the "FINISHED OK" status.
 Jobs that are Marked FINISHED OK are not considered.
 It also uses the first run of the job each day to calculate average start times (Finished OK or Failed status).
 :::

 The SMA_JOBAVG stored procedure should be scheduled to run at regular